414th Fighter Group: Air Force Reserve

-The 414th was reactivated in 2010 as an associate fighter group with the 4th Fighter Wing of Air Combat Command, once again at Seymour Johnson AFB, North Carolina, where it had first been activated in 1944.
+The 414th was activated in 2010 as an associate fighter group with the 4th Fighter Wing of Air Combat Command, once again at Seymour Johnson AFB, North Carolina, where it had first been activated in 1944.
 This time its mission was to train aircrew and assist in maintaining the F-15E.
 It was assigned the 307th Fighter Squadron and the 414th Maintenance Squadron to carry out this mission.